 When To See A Doctor For Vertigo?

-While feeling dizzy occasionally may not be cause for concern, a healthcare provider should evaluate vertigo that is persistent, recurrent, or severe.
-You should seek medical attention if:
+While feeling dizzy occasionally may not be cause for concern, a healthcare provider should evaluate vertigo that is persistent, recurrent or severe.

 • Your vertigo keeps returning, lasts a long time or disrupts your daily life.